 The game of Rummy isn’t a game entirely of chance just like the ‘three-card’ game mentioned within the Madras case to which we were referred.
 The ‘three card’ game which matches under different names such a ‘flush’, ‘brag’ etc. may be a game of pure chance.
-Rummy, on the opposite hand, requires specific amount of skill because the autumn of the cards has got to be memorized and therefore the build up of Rummy requires considerable skill in holding and discarding cards.
+Rummy, on the opposite hand, requires a specific amount of skill because the autumn of the cards has got to be memorized and therefore the build-up of Rummy requires considerable skill in holding and discarding cards.
 We cannot, therefore, say that the sport of Rummy may be a game of entire chance. it’s mainly and preponderantly a game of skill. the prospect in Rummy is of an equivalent character because the chance during a deal at a game of bridge.

 Manamyil Mandram v State of Tamil Nadu [AIR 2005 MAD 261], the Court held –

 Therefore, while it’s the proper of the appellant to possess recreational activities which aren’t prohibited, the respondent’s right to require appropriate proceedings against illegal games of betting, wagering, etc. is additionally provided for under the Act.
 Therefore, there can’t be a blanket direction as prayed for by the appellant.
 The question whether a specific game may be a game of skill or chance is to be selected the facts and circumstances of every case.
 As and when proceedings are; initiated against the appellant in accordance with law, the appellant shall always have the proper to question an equivalent or challenge the action of the respondents if it’s not in accordance with law.